geudde/attic-chest/pages/05.season-4/27.meeting-48/remonstrance/docs.md

 <div class="author">Miss Thomson</div>

-Miss Thomson
+> From a newly married man, to his friend a learned and determined bachelor

-From a newly married man, to his friend a learned and determined bachelor
+> Love rules the court, the camp, the ground,

-Love rules the court, the camp, the ground,
+> And men below, and heav’n above,
-And men below, and heav’n above,
+> For love is heav’n, and heav’n is love”
-For love is heav’n, and heav’n is love”
+>

-Lay of the Last Minstrel
+> Lay of the Last Minstrel

 Hoot! hoot! that ye, a strappon chiel,
 Should gang aboot wi’ hairt o’ steel,